the museum in english

 Les Amis du musée de Grenoble/Friends of the Musée de Grenoble

-All year round, on Monday, Wednesday and Thursday from 2.30-6 pm, except public holidays.
+All year round, on Monday, Wednesday and Thursday from 2.30 to 6 pm, except public holidays.

 Telephone : 04 76 63 44 29.
 Fax : 04 76 63 44 56